- American Physical Society Sites

 - Become a Member

-When the time comes to begin searching for jobs in earnest, you'll want to get a sense of what opportunities are out there.
-Many job seekers begin this process by going to online job boards and career websites.
+Many job seekers begin the job search process by going to online job boards and career websites.
 These tend to fall into the following broad categories:

-APS hosts our own Job Board which is an excellent resource for physicists looking for new opportunities.
-We partner with Physics Today, IEEE Computing, AVS, AAPT and SPS in order to offer a shared database which is searchable from any of the organization websites.
-So, when you search for a job on the APS Job Board you will see postings from employers on all of the partner sites as well.
-And the APS Job Board is completely free for job seekers.
+APS hosts a Job Board specifically for physicists.
+We partner with Physics Today, IEEE Computing, AVS, AAPT and SPS.
+When you search for a job on the APS Job Board, you will see postings from employers on all of the partner sites as well.
+The APS Job Board is completely free for job seekers and does not require an APS membership.

 Advantages and Disadvantages of Job Boards

-However, for that remaining 20%, simply applying through an online site—with a compelling resume and cover letter—will be their ticket to success.
+As mentioned before, about 80% of job seekers find employment through Networking; however, for that remaining 20%, applying through an online site with a compelling resume and cover letter will be their ticket to success.

-The best way to use online searches is to discover opportunities, which you can then connect to using many of the strategies described in the Informational Interview and Networking sections.
-This one-two punch is the most effective way to search for and apply to jobs.
-Success relies doing the following:
+The best way to use online searches is to discover opportunities where, which you can then connect to using many of the strategies described in the Networking section.
+Success relies on doing the following:

-We will cover techniques for step 3 in the next section of the guide.
+We will cover techniques for step 3 in the next section of the Guidebook.

-When it comes to making connections, nothing beats face to face interaction.
-This is why job fairs can be a great return on investment for the job seeker.
-Job Fairs give attendees an opportunity to meet employers in person, and in many cases interview for positions on the spot.
+When it comes to making connections, nothing beats face to face interaction, even if it’s through a Zoom meeting/computer screen.
+Job Fairs give attendees an opportunity to meet employers or hiring managers, and in many cases, interview for positions on the spot.

-APS hosts a job fair at the annual March Meeting, and also at the Division of Plasma Physics (DPP) Annual Meeting.
-So if you are planning on attending either meeting you should definitely stop by and check out the job fair!
+APS hosts an annual Virtual Career Fair in September, as well as a Job Fair at the annual March Meeting, and also at the Division of Plasma Physics (DPP) Annual Meeting.
 Job Fair registration is always FREE for job seekers.

 Connecting with Opportunity

-In this webinette, Meghan Anzelc describes all of her strategies for connecting with opportunity: through job boards, career fairs, and networking in her webinar.
+In this webinette, Meghan Anzelc describes all of her strategies for connecting with opportunity: through job boards, career fairs, networking, and recruiters in her webinar.